moon-82O/OriginHub/README.md

 SUPPORT

-For issues, bugs, or feature requests, please open an issue on GitHub.
+For issues, bugs, or feature requests, Please report it on the [server](https://discord.gg/vgJ9J5csgJ)

 LICENSE